 The U.S. Fish and Wildlife Service: America’s Conservation Agency

-The National Wildlife Refuge System is managed by the U.S. Fish and Wildlife Service (FWS).
-Created in 1940, FWS is charged with conserving, protecting and enhancing fish, wildlife and plants and their habitats for the continuing benefit of the American people.
-NWRA is a leading FWS partner and supports the agency’s core objectives.
+The National Wildlife Refuge System is managed by the U.S. Fish and Wildlife Service (USFWS).
+Created in 1940, the USFWS conserves, protects and enhances fish, wildlife and plants and their habitats for the continuing benefit of the American people.
+Their objectives and vision is to:

-FWS’ vision for the future of the refuge system is set out in Conserving the Future, a document released in October 2011.
-Developed with the assistance of NWRA and with substantial public input, Conserving the Future makes the case for concerted and cooperative action to advance wildlife conservation in the United States.
-From protecting large landscapes to working with Friends and volunteers to engaging a more diverse public, it’s a compelling vision for addressing the myriad challenges facing wildlife today.
+The Fish and Wildlife Service’s vision for the future of the Refuge System is set out in Conserving the Future.
+Developed with the assistance of the Refuge Association and with substantial public input, Conserving the Future makes the case for concerted and cooperative action to advance wildlife conservation in the United States.

 - Resources for law enforcement

-NWRA was established in 1975 by retired FWS refuge professionals.
-The organization continues to benefit today from a staff and board that includes former agency professionals who bring an intimate knowledge of FWS’ objectives and processes.
+Retired service refuge professionals established the Refuge Association in 1975.
+The organization continues to benefit today from a staff and board that includes former agency professionals who bring an intimate knowledge of the USFWS objectives and processes.